sigsum/log-go/doc/roles.md

 # Log server roles

-This document describes the system architecture of the log_go log server implementation.
+This document describes the system architecture of the log-go log server implementation.
 A log instance is identified by the public signing key used for verifying tree head signatures, and by the base url that clients use to interact with the log instance.

 A log instance consists of several nodes, each node running internal and/or external server components.
 There are two types of nodes, primary and secondary.
-The log instance has exactly one primary node (and if, at some point in time, the primary node is down or not reachable, the log instance is considered down).
+The log instance has exactly one primary node.
+If, at some point in time, the primary node is down or not reachable, the log instance is not usable.

 A log instance can also have a single secondary node (support for multiple secondaries is planned).
 Secondary nodes replicate the